dimsplendid/htmlx_fastapi/README.md

 # README

-Learn the HTMLX and fastAPI, following the https://hypermedia.systems/
+Learn the HTMX and fastAPI, following the https://hypermedia.systems/

 ## Hypermedia System